jacques/docs.npmjs.com/content/enterprise/using-it.md

 npm publish
 ```

-npm will automatically publish to your npmE, and will refuse to publish scoped
+npm will automatically publish to your npm On-Site, and will refuse to publish scoped
 packages to the public registry.